CharlesCreativeContent/BentoText2Video/README.md

 ## Run the BentoML Service

-We Currently have the lock pyWe have defined a BentoML Service in `service.py`.
+We have defined a BentoML Service in `service.py`.
 Run `bentoml serve` in your project directory to start the Service.
 You may also set the environment variable `COQUI_TTS_AGREED=1` to agree to the terms of Coqui TTS.
+We Currently have the lock_packages set to False in the bentofile.yaml, which bypasses the requirement of local builds.

 ```python
 $ COQUI_TOS_AGREED=1 bentoml serve .